RedGlare96/CsvScraper/readme.md

 ![lm event](./readme_images/lm_event.png)

-The urls it uses is in a pattern with a page number in the url.
+The urls it uses is in a pattern with a page number in it which can be easily incremented for each page.
 The response from the url looks like this

 ![lm response](./readme_images/lm_response.png)